 Why Use Autosampler?

-The MPC X, MPC One and MPC Live all contain three dedicated ‘standalone’ plugins (Electric, TubeSynth and Bassline), however there is still currently no support for loading any third party plugins, nor is their currently any standalone support for the MPC Software’s built-in ‘Hybrid 3’ synth.
+The MPC X, MPC One, MPCKey 61 and MPC Live all contain a number of ‘internal’ synth plugins, however there is still no support for loading any third party plugins, nor is there any standalone support for the MPC Software’s built-in ‘Hybrid 3’ synth.

-However, we now have the new Autosampler.
+However, we do have the Autosampler.
 This is able to create a standard MPC keygroup program from any plugin (or even from an attached hardware synth).
 The resulting keygroup program is fully ‘portable’, being 100% compatible with standalone and controller modes and can be customised with effects, filters and modulation just like any other MPC sample program.

 Autosampler is, on the whole, a quicker and more robust option in comparison to my VST2MPC Workflow, although you might find that currently some plugins give you ‘glitchy’ results in Autosampler – in which case the VST2MPC Workflow remains a good option to consider (although if you use Kontakt, you might want to check the potential fix for these issues).

 Working in Controller Mode